cauldronio/cauldron-deployment/README.md

 # Cauldron deployment

-This repository contains relevant information for running Cauldron in your own computer or in a specific machine.
+This repository contains relevant information for running Cauldron in your own computer or in a remote system.

 - [Requirements](#requirements)
 - [Preconfiguration](#preconfiguration)